bl4dylion4ik/car_photo_prediction/README.md

 <img src="img_for_readme/count_classes.jpg">
 </div>

 The number of images per class (car model) ranges from 35 to slightly below 7000.
 We can see that the dataset is very imbalanced.
-In the picture you can see that several popular models have a very large number of images(~3000-7000), but on average, one car model has about 200 images.
+In the picture you can see that several popular models have a very large number of images(~2000-7000), but on average, one car model has about 200 images.
 It is essential to keep this in mind when training and evaluating the model.

+#### Building Data Pipelines with PyTorch